In this article:

 - If you pay your bill on time and in full, then your medical debts will likely never appear in your credit reports.
 As a result, they won't help or hurt your credit.

 - Unpaid medical bills can be sent to collections and reported to the credit bureaus.
-But there's a 180-day waiting period before medical debts appear in your credit reports.
+But there's a 365-day waiting period before medical debts appear in your credit reports.
 The grace period gives you time to deal with your health care and insurance providers to resolve unpaid bills and get on a payment plan.
+Paid-off medical bills in collections will not show up on your credit report, nor will unpaid medical debt accounts for less than $500.

-- If a collection account remains unpaid, it could be added to your credit reports after the 180-day waiting period.
-Recent credit scoring models don't count unpaid medical collections against you as much as other types of collections.
-They can still hurt your credit scores, however.
+- If a collection account remains unpaid, it could be added to your credit reports after the 365-day waiting period.
+And while unpaid medical debt in collections can still hurt your credit scores, recent credit scoring models don't count unpaid medical collections against you as much as other types of collections.
+Going a step further, VantageScore® ignores unpaid medical debt entirely.

 - Keep in mind that if you use a credit card or take out a loan to pay the bill, then the protections that cover medical bills might not apply.